Cloticc/Eluna-scripts/AIO Scripts/GameMasterSystem/readme.md

 ## Installation

-if you have issue adding dbc to db try use [stoneharry](https://github.com/stoneharry/WoW-Spell-Editor) worked for me put the folder in you server lua_scripts/AIO_Server folder the "gameMasterClient.lua" and "gameMasterServer.lua"
+if you have issue adding dbc to db try use [stoneharry spell editor](https://github.com/stoneharry/WoW-Spell-Editor) worked for me put the folder in you server lua_scripts/AIO_Server folder the "gameMasterClient.lua" and "gameMasterServer.lua"

 ## Visual Guide